Example Trip Itinerary

 - Main lodge

-Set to open in August 2019, the much anticipated Kwitonda Lodge is Singita’s first foray into Rwanda, bringing with it their celebrated philosophy of sustainable luxury.
-Located in a prized 178-acre parcel of lush meadows and wetlands right on the edge of Volcanoes National Park with magnificent views of the Sabyinyo, Gahinga and Muhabura volcanoes, there will be eight suites and a four-bedroom villa.
+The much anticipated Kwitonda Lodge opened in August 2019, and is Singita’s first foray into Rwanda, bringing with it their celebrated philosophy of sustainable luxury.
+Located in a prized 178-acre parcel of lush meadows and wetlands right on the edge of Volcanoes National Park with magnificent views of the Sabyinyo, Gahinga and Muhabura volcanoes, there are eight suites and a four-bedroom villa, Kataza House.
 Architects and interior designers are selecting locally sourced and produced materials while the local community has been engaged in building using traditional techniques.
 A light footprint is central to the project, embodying the gentleness and humility of the great silverback from which the lodge takes its name.
 As well as treks into the park to spend time with the gorillas, for which the Kwitonda Lodge is ideally located, you will be able explore the montane forests of Nyungwe National Park, see the rare Golden Monkey and visit the local community.
 Guests will also have the chance to expand the gorillas’ habitat by helping out with the lodge’s tree planting and habitat restoration project.
 And, with Tanzania’s Serengeti just a short hop across Lake Victoria to the east, Kwitonda Lodge brings the opportunity for a ‘Singita only’ safari experience combining gorillas and the astounding Grumeti Reserve.

 Tucked into the far north-west corner of the country, Rwanda's Volcanoes National Park is one of the few remaining havens of the the mountain gorilla, with its landscape’s gentler slopes and more open bush allows for some of the most effortless tracking and observation of these animals than other parks.